Chat Usage

 - Make Public: Convert a private conversation into a public one, visible to other project members.

-Caution: This action is irreversible; you cannot make a public conversation private again. - Delete: Permanently remove the conversation.
+available for team project) - Delete: Permanently remove the conversation.
 You will be asked to confirm this action.

 - Playback: Enter Playback mode for this conversation (See Playback Mode).